dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 9/07 Cobalt Iron automated backup.md

+!!! note "Important information regarding the demonstration environment!"

+    In this demonstration environment, full access to the IBM Cloud account is NOT provided.
+Provisioning a backup service is not permitted within this environment.
+The following activity offers an overview of the backup strategies and includes links for further information.

 IBM Cloud® Partner Cobalt Iron® provides an automated backup offering for AIX and Linux instances of IBM® Power® Virtual Server.
 The backup offering is called Secure Automated Backup with Compass® from now on referred as “Backup Offering.”

 The Backup Offering is powered by Cobalt Iron Compass and is accessible from the IBM Cloud catalog.